camunda/camunda-docs/docs/guides/getting-started-orchestrate-microservices.md

 While this guide uses code snippets in Java, you do not need to be a Java developer to be successful.
 Additionally, you can orchestrate microservices with Camunda Cloud in other programming languages.

-[ADD OUTLINE OF STEPS]

 ## Prerequisites

-* Valid Camunda Cloud account
+* Valid Camunda Cloud account or [sign up](https://camunda.io/signup) if you still need one.
 * Java >= 8
 * Maven
 * IDE (IntelliJ, VSCode, or similar)
-* Clone or download the [repo](https://github.com/berndruecker/camunda-cloud-tutorials/tree/main/orchestrate-microservices/part1-spring-boot-worker).
+* Download and unzip or clone the [repo](https://github.com/camunda-cloud/camunda-cloud-tutorials).
+Then `cd` into `camunda-cloud-tutorials/orchestrate-microservices/worker-java`

 ## Guide steps

-First, log in to your Camunda Cloud account.
+First, [log in](https://camunda.io) to your Camunda Cloud account or [sign up](https://camunda.io/signup) if you still need one, then log in.

 ### Design your process with BPMN